skool yard Grom Park, Junkyard Progression Park & Outback Super Park

 The Junkyard houses lots of super smooth rails, buttery press boxes, zero gravity kickers, and “Oh Ya” a Zaugg Progression Pipe.
 Mount St Louis knows how to kick off any season in style, and style starts in the Junkyard Terrain Park.

-Craig and his crew of Park Rangers design, build and pride themselves on new features in the Junkyard EVERY season.
+Craig and his crew of Terrain Park Rangers design, build and pride themselves on new features in the Junkyard EVERY season.

 Boredom isn’t an option; even the most hard core MSLM fans are given something new to hit in the Junkyard.